 Mike Attisha counsels clients in a wide range of technology areas, including electronics, industrial automation, Internet of Things (IoT), robotics, cybersecurity, autonomous devices, artificial intelligence, machine learning, additive fabrication (3D printing), display technologies (LCD, OLED, electrophoretic), software, semiconductors, optics, medical devices, electronic music, automated hardware testing and signal processing.
 Mike has an extremely broad technical knowledge drawn largely from his experience working in experimental physics and as a software consultant.

 Prior to joining the firm, Mike worked at Ab Initio Software assisting clients with their enterprise data processing applications.
-Mike’s work at Ab Initio spanned a wide range of fields including web services, network communications, systems architecture, metadata management and operational management, as well as many different operating systems, database platforms and languages.
+His work at Ab Initio spanned a wide range of fields including web services, network communications, systems architecture, metadata management and operational management, as well as many different operating systems, database platforms and languages.

 During his graduate studies at Brown University, Mike worked on the Cryogenic Dark Matter Search (CDMS) experiment located a half mile underground in northern Minnesota.
 The experiment aims to be the first to observe interactions between a dark matter particle and a detector within the laboratory.
 Mike has experience working with semiconductors, cryogenics and low temperature electronics, in addition to data acquisition systems and cluster computing.
 His dissertation research focused on novel ways to apply automated pattern classification schemes and signal processing methods to improve CDMS’s sensitivity to the detection of dark matter.

 Mike completed his undergraduate degree at the University of Warwick in the UK, where he performed research exploring field theories of gravitation.